 2001 Manly Daily 19 January: The resulting play is five stories from the morgue, monologues by people who have recently carked it and have 'woken up' in the morgue.

-A derogatory label for a person who pays lip service to left-wing views while enjoying an affluent lifestyle.
-It is modelled on the British term, champagne socialist, which has a similar meaning.
-The term chardonnay socialist appeared in 1989, not long after the grape variety Chardonnay became extremely popular with Australian wine drinkers.
+A derogatory term for a person who espouses left-wing views but enjoys an affluent lifestyle.
+It is modelled on the originally British term, champagne socialist, which has a similar meaning.
+The term chardonnay socialist appeared in the 1980s, not long after the grape variety Chardonnay became very popular with Australian wine drinkers.

 chook: may your chooks turn into emus and kick your dunny down

 A jocular curse.
 This expression recalls an earlier time when many Australians kept chooks (domestic chickens) in the backyard and the dunny was a separate outhouse.
 A similar comic exaggeration is seen in the phrase he couldn’t train a choko vine over a country dunny - a comment on a person’s incompetence.
 First recorded in the 1970s.

 1993 Advertiser (Adelaide) 9 June: Maybe when Mr Keating has finished educating the judiciary, he might have a go at the politicians and bureaucrats, starting with arithmetic.
 Although I must say this is a very cunning, contrived piece of legislation, if that is what they set out to do.
 May their chooks turn into emus and kick their dunnies down.

 To vomit.
 Also used as noun ‘vomit’.
 Chunder possibly comes from a once-popular cartoon character, 'Chunder Loo of Akim Foo', drawn by Norman Lindsay for a series of boot polish advertisements in the early 1900s.
 It is possible that 'Chunder Loo' became rhyming slang for spew.
 Chunder, however, is the only form to be recorded.
 The earliest evidence is associated with Australian troops in action to the north of Australia during the Second World War.